CNuge/go-fasta/README.md

 ## 1. go-fasta program
 The go-fasta command line executable file provides the ability to efficiently execute common fasta file housekeeping tasks.
 The program uses concurrency to speed up process execution where possible.
 ### install
-To get the program up and running on your computer, download this repository and run the following commands ([you will need to have go installed!](https://golang.org/)):
+To get the program up and running on your computer, download this repository and run the following commands ([you will need to have go installed](https://golang.org/) [and your gopath set up properly](https://github.com/golang/go/wiki/SettingGOPATH)):
 ```
 go get github.com/CNuge/go-fasta
 go build go-fasta.go